How is the quality of studies assessed?

 • Did all of the participants stay in the group they were originally assigned to throughout the study?
 If not, it is no longer possible to make a fair comparison between the groups at the end of the study.

-Bertelsmann H, Lerzynski G, Kunz R. Kritische Bewertung von Studien zu therapeutischen Interventionen.
-In: Kunz R, Ollenschläger G, Raspe H, Jonitz G, Donner-Banzhoff N (eds.).
+Bertelsmann H, Lerzynski G, Kunz R. Kritische Bewertungen von Studien zu therapeutischen Interventionen.
+In: Kunz R, Ollenschläger G, Raspe H, Jonitz G, Donner-Banzhoff N (Ed).
 Lehrbuch evidenzbasierte Medizin in Klinik und Praxis.
 Cologne: Deutscher Ärzte-Verlag; 2007.

-Evans I, Thornton H, Chalmers I, Glasziou P. Testing Treatments.
-German edition: Gerd Antes (ed.).
-Wo ist der Beweis?
+Evans I, Thornton H, Chalmers I, Glasziou P. Wo ist der Beweis?
 Plädoyer für eine evidenzbasierte Medizin.
 Bern: Huber; 2013.
-Download.

 Greenhalgh T. Einführung in die Evidence-based Medicine: kritische Beurteilung klinischer Studien als Basis einer rationalen Medizin.
 Bern: Huber; 2003.